QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

          1.0 ϵ]
     cond(A)

-Has a condition number of close to 100,000 - and hence (taking the base 10 log) you would expect to be introducing numerical errors of around 6 digits if you are not careful.
+Has a condition number of order ``10E6`` - and hence (taking the base 10 log) you would expect to be introducing numerical errors of around 6 digits if you are not careful.
 For example, note that the inverse has both extremely large and extremely small negative numbers

 .. code-block:: julia